abedit/Automated-Anonymization-of-Parole-Hearing-Transcripts/README.md

     pip install -r requirements.txt

 ## ❗Downloading Facebook's BART model❗
 Please download `pytorch_model.bin` file from the official website for BART on huggingface [here](https://huggingface.co/facebook/bart-large-mnli/resolve/main/pytorch_model.bin) and place it in the `_Resources/facebook_bart_large_mnli/` folder on your local device.
-This is the Facebook model BART that is crucial for the pseudonymization process of the NRP and LOCATION entities.
+This is the zero-shot classification model BART by Facebook that is crucial for the pseudonymization process of the NRP and LOCATION entities.

 # How to run the programs: